 Although we are an all-boys camp, we do hire female counselors each summer for the special attention of our younger boys.
 Female counselors have virtually the same daily schedule and responsibility of male staff – all are assigned and responsible for a cabin of boys and a specific activity class.
 All female counselors are housed together in a cottage, but are asked to “tuck in” their assigned cabin of kids each night, wake them up in the morning, and provide supervision for the cabin during the rest of the day.

 Each summer, we hire Nurses and Assistants to staff our health Infirmary.
-Nurses should have current RN, LVN or LPN licenses or EMT Certification.
+Nurses should have current RN or LVN Certification.
 Our Infirmary Assistants are often medical students and should have current Advanced First Aid, Wilderness First Aide or First Responder certification.